PySimpleGUI/PySimpleGUI/readme.md

 #### Progress Meter in Your window
 Another way of using a Progress Meter with PySimpleGUI is to build a custom window with a `ProgressBar` Element in the window.
 You will need to run your window as a non-blocking window.
 When you are ready to update your progress bar, you call the `UpdateBar` method for the `ProgressBar` element itself.

-    Progress Bar Element - Displays a colored bar that is shaded as progress of some operation is made

 ```python
 import PySimpleGUI as sg